-The obtained value of $f{Doppler}$ in the new acquisition system is compared with the estimated value utilized in the conventional filter bank IQ detection system in the LHD plasma discharge.
-The experiment is carried out under the condition that the magnetic axis position in the vacuum field is $R{\rm ax} = 3.60$ m, the magnetic field strength is $B{\rm t} =$ 1.375 T, the helical coil pitch parameter $\gamma = 1.2538$, and the ratio of the quadrature field $B_q = 100$ %.
-The Doppler shifted frequencies f{Doppler} of 33 GHz are obtained as shown in Fig. 5(c).
+The obtained value of f{Doppler} in the new acquisition system is compared with the estimated value utilized in the conventional filter bank IQ detection system in the LHD plasma discharge.
+The experiment is carried out under the condition that the magnetic axis position in the vacuum field is $R{\rm ax} = 3.60$ m, the magnetic field strength is $B{\rm t} = 1.375$ T, the helical coil pitch parameter $\gamma = 1.2538$, and the ratio of the quadrature field $B_q = 100\%$.
+The Doppler shifted frequencies f{Doppler} of 33 GHz are obtained, as shown in Fig. 5(c).
 During the continuous neutral beam injection (NBI) heating, the electron density increases and, after around t = 3.4 s, the cutoff surface appears in the plasma.
-The IQ detection system can give us the estimated f{Doppler} value during the whole plasma discharge every 10 us.
+The IQ detection system can give us the estimated f{Doppler} value during the whole plasma discharge every 10 μ s.
 On the other hand, because of the limitation of the memory size of the oscilloscope, we apply two types of operation for the data acquisition.
 One is the batch operation.
-In this operation, we use whole memory continuously in 6.4 ms and the temporal resolution of the estimated f{Doppler} is 100 μs.
+In this operation, we use whole memory continuously in 6.4 ms and the temporal resolution of the estimated f{Doppler} is 100 μ s.
 Another case is the burst-like sequence operation.
-In this operation, total memory is divided into 60 segments during the whole plasma discharge and the data is acquired every 30 ms. The latter operation is used for this comparison.
-As shown in Fig. 5(c), both estimated f{Doppler} are in quite good agreement in the stationary plasma.
+In this operation, total memory is divided into 60 segments during the whole plasma discharge and the data are acquired every 30 ms. The latter operation is used for this comparison.
+As shown in Fig. 5(c), both estimated